Updated: Jan 4

 The stories we read as children leave an indelible mark

-I can say from my own lived experience that the stories that I read as a child have been amongst the most influential in my life.
+I can say from my own lived experience that the children's books that I read as a child have been amongst the most influential in my life.
 Even if there were elements that I was not able to intellectually grasp or explain at the time, at some level it became embedded in my psyche and influenced - rightly or wrongly - my outlook on life.

 It's those childhood conditionings that have also been the hardest to change in my adult years.